Training and consultancy on governance and law

-This update provides information of a general nature for management committees/trustees and staff of voluntary organisations about legal changes over the past year, and forthcoming changes.
-It is on five pages:
+The update emails provide information of a general nature for governing body members and staff of voluntary organisations about recent and forthcoming legal changes.

 The information and commentary on this website cover the law applicable to England, and may not apply in Wales, Northern Ireland and/or Scotland.
 It is provided free of charge for information purposes only, and is not a full or definitive statement of the law.
 Reasonable efforts are made to keep the information and commentary accurate and up to date, but no responsibility for its accuracy and correctness, or for any consequences of relying on it, is assumed by Sandy Adirondack.
 Each item clearly indicates when it was most recently updated.